marcoemrich/schools_of_tdd_dojo/slides/2023-03-codingdojo-javaland.md

 ## Show

+Note:
 0. Branch: chicago_classic_start (to actually start)
    1. Next: Unit/UnitTest: minimal structure of a Heading and Test
-   2. Next: make it compile, start implementing turn left
+   2. Next: make it compile, start implementing turn right
 1. Branch: chicago_classic_iter_I (have done left, right on Heading)
-   1. Next: Unit Coordinate, CoordinateTest
+   1. Next: Coordinate, etc. all the pieces (NOT TODAY)
-   2. Next: Build move forward
+   2. Next: Rover with using turn left, turn right from heading
-2. Branch: chicago_classic_iter_II (have Coordinate, move forward)
+2. Branch: chicago_classic_iter_II (have rover with testing)
-   1. Next: All ingredients for the rover?
-Or do we need a CommandTranslator?
-   2. Rover using Heading, Coordinate to execute commands?
+   1. Next: Move forward?
+   2. ?
 ----

 <!-- .slide: data-background="images/chicago_g.jpg"  -->